Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/events.rst

   Services.telemetry.recordEvent("interaction", "click", "document", "xuldoc");
   Services.telemetry.recordEvent("interaction", "click", "document", "xuldoc-neighbour");

-  // And in each of child proccesses 1 through 4, this happens:
+  // And in each of child processes 1 through 4, this happens:
   Services.telemetry.recordEvent("interaction", "click", "document", "htmldoc");

 In the case that ``interaction.click.document`` is statically-registered, this will result in the